1.1 BACKGROUND TO THE PROBLEM

 Africa have witness the development of ICTs in various sectors over the last decade including education.
 The change from teacher-centered education system to learner centred education the world over in the past view years contributes to the use of ICTs in education.
 Borrowing from the word “Knowledge Driven world” as conceived by (Hawkins, 2004; Inwent, 2004), it means that education reform practices should focus on equal access and quality of education which should highlight the importance of change in the education sector through use of ICTs and equipping new generations with enhanced skills to operate in the 21st century.

+The use of ICTs in Nigeria and African countries generally is increasing and dramatically growing.
+However, while there is a great deal of knowledge about how ICTs are being used in developed countries, there is not much information on how ICTs are being introduced into schools in developing countries (Beukes-Amiss and Chiware, 2006).
 Looking at the developing countries according to these authors, there is generally limited access time per month using ICTs by both the teachers and students, and even less time spent with reliable Internet access.
 It should be noted that availability of ICTs vis-à-vis access in term of ratio of teachers and students differs significantly.
 Despite this, the new and emerging technologies challenges the traditional process of teaching and learning, and the way education is managed.
 While information communication technology is an important area of study in its own right, it is having a major impact across all curriculum areas.
 Easy worldwide communication provides instant access to vast array of data, challenging assimilation and assessment skills (Fowowe, 2006).
 Rapid communication plus increased access to ICTs in the home, at work, and in educational establishment, could mean that learning becomes a truly lifelong activity- an activity in which the pace of technological change forces constant evaluation of teaching process itself.

 1.2 STATEMENT OF THE PROBLEM